box/developer.box.com/pages/platform/authentication-methods.md

 JSON Web Tokens (JWT) is the most common server-side authentication method for the Box API.
 [JWT][jwt], an open standard, enables robust server-to-server authentication.
-This method, exclusive to Custom Apps, does not involve end-user interaction.
+This method, exclusive to Platform Apps, does not involve end-user interaction.
 It allows an app, if granted appropriate privileges, to act on behalf of any user in an enterprise, thus facilitating powerful and seamless integrations.
 Upon approval by an administrator, a JWT application